Imperium-Silentii/acta/codex_acts/on_en.md

 ---

-### Article X — On the Discipline as a Scene of Citizenship
+## Article X — On the Discipline as a Scene of Citizenship
+<span id="article-x--on-the-discipline-as-a-scene-of-citizenship"></span>

 ---